- 17E-;Ex.class 10;;Econometrics II (Econometrics C)

 - Portfolio, 7 daysThe final exam is a written assignment consisting of four parts.
 The first three parts are based on three of the assignments worked with during the semester.
 Students can use the peer feedback they receive during the semester to improve these assignments for the final exam.
 The forth part of the exam is a new assignment.

 The written exam can be handed in individually or by groups of maximum three students.
+The plagiarism rules must be complied and please be aware of the rules for co-writing assignments.
 The exam is given in English and must be answered in English.
 The final exam must be uploaded to the Digital Exam portal in one file.

 - Exam registration requirements